alexclusive/ytdownloader/README.md

 ```

 ### GUI
-To run using a GUI, run with no command line arguments.
+To run using a GUI, use the file with `_gui` in its name.
 I made two versions of this because my friend liked the retro look.

 #### Retro
 <img src="./assets/readme/ui_retro.png" width=400>